 Countries offering RHCA cover via Medicare for medically necessary treatment but NOT dialysis:

 Belgium - Finland - Italy - Malta - Norway - Republic of Ireland - Slovenia - Sweden

 In Australia and overseas be aware delays can be expected if a bed in a public hospital isn’t available.
 Even if eligible for free treatment, you may prefer to have control over when and where you’re treated, and by whom, via private travel health cover.

-When you have any chronic disease you should be realistic about the likelihood of getting travel insurance for a pre-existing condition.
-For Aussies needing a break from routine - consider locations in Australia, to other city centres perhaps, as a better option to overseas, remote or long distance destinations.
-Don’t book any travel arrangements until you are sure you will be covered by travel health insurance for pre-existing medical conditions and budget for any emergency.
+When you have any chronic disease, be realistic about the likelihood of buying travel insurance for a preexisting condition.
+Consider locations in Australia - visit city centres - a better option to overseas, remote or long distance travel.
+Don’t book travel until you are covered by travel health insurance and have budget for any emergency.

 Will you qualify for travel health insurance?

-If you had private health insurance cover when you developed a chronic condition, you may be able to obtain travel cover from your usual health insurance company.
-If you had a complex path to kidney failure, are experiencing dialysis issues, or have multiple health conditions, you may not find a travel insurer.
+If you had private health insurance cover when you developed a chronic condition you may be able to obtain travel cover from your health insurance company.
+If you had a complex path to kidney failure, are experiencing dialysis issues, or multiple health conditions, you may not find a travel insurer.